pmunts/arm-mcu/README.txt

        lightweight_strncasecmp() to conio.c.
      * 19 September 2017 -- Upgraded binutils to 2.29, gcc to 7.2.0, and
        gdb to 8.0.1.
-     * 9 April 2019 -- The framework here for using [9]ARM Mbed OS has been
+     * 9 April 2019 -- The framework here for using [9]ARM Mbed OS has
-       greatly improved and streamlined.
-Compiling the OS takes quite a while, so it is now built as a library once for each target platform and saved in ~/.mbedos.
+       been greatly improved and streamlined.
+Compiling the OS takes quite a while, so it is now built as a library once for each target board and saved in ~/.mbedos.
 This speeds up building and rebuilding applications.

 Git Repository